ConverterHQ

 Why convert CDR to JPM?

-Convert to JPM when working with scanned pages or compound document images that benefit from JPEG 2000-style compression and structure.
+Choose JPM as target when working with scanned pages or compound document images that benefit from JPEG 2000-style compression and structure.

 What changes when converting CDR to JPM?